JuAXi/TheMouseClicker/README.md

 2.Record the action of your mouse and keyboard</br>

 Specially:</br>
-If it doesn't work, maybe you can open it
+If it doesn't work, maybe you can open it with "Run as administrator"?